 Narcissistic people have two faces the admiration face, when they treat you so well, to gain positive attention from you, and you live that reality when they treat you well.
-Yet, they have the envious face, when they are jealous of you, and treat you so wrong, invalidate you, devalue you, to pull you down, hurt you, stop you achieving, stop you living your life for you, this is who they are, just because someone can treat you right one minute doesn’t entitle them to treat you wrong the next.
+Yet, they have the envious face, when they are jealous of you, and treat you so wrong, invalidate you, devalue you, to put you down, to sabotage you, hurt you, stop you from achieving, stop you from living your life for you, this is who they are, just because someone can treat you right one minute doesn’t entitle them to treat you wrong the next.
 As hard as it is to start, you don’t have to put up with their hurtful, toxic behaviours towards you.

-Yet you still don’t give up, you try and try and try, as though all the manipulation and gaslighting you believe within yourself you are at fault, even though by now your instincts are most likely screaming at you, as you don’t know what they are saying your mind overrides them.
-Still, your mind is talking to you how the narcissist has programmed you to talk to yourself.
-You may fear them, or believe you’re worthless and don’t deserve any better.
+Yet, you still don’t give up.
+You try and try and try, as though all the manipulation and gaslighting you believe within yourself you are at fault, even though by now your instincts are most likely screaming at you, as you don’t know what they are saying, your mind overrides them.
+Still, your mind is talking to you how the narcissist has programmed you to speak to yourself.
+You may fear them or believe you’re worthless and don’t deserve any better.
 You think no one will ever love you, fear of being alone, fear of judgment from others, and that you need to try harder.

 Your parents are never truly happy for you, always chipping away at something you have or haven’t done, you’re not as successful as they want, you’re not doing the job they wanted you to do, you don’t help them enough, and no matter what you do you feel like you’ve failed them, making you feel a failure within yourself when what you need to do is what makes you happy, the career you want for you, regardless of what they think or say about you.

 One minute they will treat you better than anyone ever had and the next worse than anyone ever has, leaving you unsure as to where you stand with your parents or your friends, leaving you wanting those good times, feeling so alone at times while in the relationship, leaving you hurt and confused.
-They brought you back up, to send you crashing back down, releasing so many natural hormone chemicals into your body, when you do break free, you are then faced with weaning yourself off all those chemicals.
-All those silent treatments, disappearing acts, hurtful actions towards you that they most likely gaslighted and told you ” If you hadn’t.”
-Leaves you with self-doubt, those were never your fault, slowly but surely they pick you apart piece by piece.
+They brought you back up to send you crashing back down, releasing so many natural hormone chemicals into your body.
+When you do break free, you are then faced with weaning yourself off all those chemicals.
+All those silent treatments, disappearing acts, hurtful actions towards you that they most likely gaslighted and told you, ” If you hadn’t.”
+It leaves you with self-doubt.
+Those were never your fault.
+Slowly but surely, they pick you apart piece by piece.
 You’re lost in a maze, as they’ve most likely isolated you from other friends and family, the only person you have to turn to is them, and as they drip-feed, you more false reality of “That didn’t happen.”
 And “if only you’d do this.”
 You get further and further lost.

-Nothing will ever change; they are not accountable and do not see themselves as the problem; they are stuck with who they are.
+Nothing will ever change; they will not be held accountable and do not see themselves as the problem; they are stuck with who they are.
 They either don’t know what they are and see no reason to change, or they know and still don’t believe they have to change.
 If they know what they are or not, change for them is not an option as they think they’re always right.
-They believe it works for them as they have to keep power and control over all others, if they can not do it directly they’ll do it indirectly, positive or negative attention they do not mind.
+They believe it works for them as they have to keep power and control over all others.
+If they can not do it directly, they’ll do it indirectly.
+Positive or negative attention they do not mind.
 Attention is attention.
-A relationship with a narcissist will only ever sink you, with some you need to get out and stay out safely, some are physically violent, and some are dangerous, others are mentally violent, and once you know who you are, and no longer take part in their mind games, that you didn’t even know you were in, until years down the line, you can go for limited contact, whatever that limited is for you.
+A relationship with a narcissist will only ever sink you.
+With some, you need to get out and stay out safely, some are physically violent, and some are dangerous.
+Others are mentally violent, and once you know who you are and no longer take part in their mind games that you didn’t even know you were in, until years down the line, you can go for limited contact, whatever that limited is for you.

-As well as learning what you’re dealing with, learning about you, and what you want from life also helps you navigate your way through life and yourself around toxic people.
+As well as learning what you’re dealing with, learning about yourself and what you want from life also helps you navigate your way through life and yourself around toxic people.

-Learn to focus your mind onto what it is you do want from your life.
+Learn to focus your mind on what it is you do want from your life.

 As much as you try to move away from pain, your mind may still be focused on it, meaning your emotions will be too.

-Humans are designed to survive at all cost.
-Therefore you will focus on the pain, to find subconscious coping methods for your fight for survival, human minds are more interested in survival than they are your happiness.
+Humans are designed to survive at all costs.
+Therefore you will focus on the pain to find subconscious coping methods for your fight for survival.
+Human minds are more interested in survival than they are in your happiness.
 So your mind is always on the lookout for danger.

-Undoing your subconscious programming takes work, yet that work is worth it, losing your limiting beliefs that are stuck in your subconscious takes practice, to pull these all up and out and changing the way you talk to yourself from “I can not.”
+Undoing your subconscious programming takes work, yet that work is worth it.
+Losing your limiting beliefs that are stuck in your subconscious takes practice, pulling these all up and out and changing the way you talk to yourself from “I can not.”
 To “I can.”
 Transforming “I’m not good enough.”
 To “I am.”
-You have to consciously pick yourself up on the negative self-talk, and reprogram what’s been programmed into you over a long period of time.
-It’s going to feel uncomfortable, just like learning anything new, mistakes will be made, don’t beat yourself up over them, instead, recognise, learn and grow from those mistakes.
+You have to consciously pick yourself up on the negative self-talk and reprogram what’s been programmed into you over a long period of time.
+It’s going to feel uncomfortable.
+Just like learning anything new, mistakes will be made, don’t beat yourself up over them.
+Instead, recognise, learn and grow from those mistakes.